-Servicing or troubleshooting must be carried out strictly in accordance with instructions so as to avoid the risk of accidents and to maintain the alternator in its original state.
+Servicing or troubleshooting must be carried out strictly in accordance with instructions so as to avoid the risk of accidents and to maintain the machine in its original state.

-All such operations performed on the alternator should be undertaken by personnel trained in the commissioning, servicing and maintenance of electrical and mechanical components, who must wear the appropriate personal protective equipment for mechanical and electrical hazards.
+All such operations performed on the alternator should be undertaken by personnel trained in the commissioning, servicing and maintenance of electrical and mechanical components, who must wear personal protective equipment appropriate for mechanical and electrical hazards.

-Before carrying out any work on the alternator, ensure that it cannot be started by a manual or automatic system by isolating the power in any cabinet or enclosure and make sure you have understood the operating principles of the system.
+Before any intervention on the machine, ensure that it cannot be started by a manual or automatic system and that you have understood the operating principles of the system.

-4.2 - Regular maintenance
+4.2 - Routine maintenance